 Kean University is a public university located in Union and Hillside.
 It graduated the most teachers in the state, and the university is best known for its programs in education, humanities and social sciences.

 Edison offers a number of opportunities when it comes to education.
 Whether you're looking for a public school, private school, charter school, or a place of higher learning to work on a degree, Edison has something to fit everyone's needs.
-And if a school isn't within Edison city limits, it will still be nearby.
+And if a school isn't within Edison city limits, it will still be nearby, easily reachable by Edison's roadways.
+If you're looking for a rental to attend university or a single family home near the school of your choice, there are plenty of options.

 Edison's proximity to New York City ensures opportunities for every student, no matter how old they are or what type of education they are seeking—it's just a matter of finding the right school.